Jetty Rae: Musical career

 Rae, who considers herself a blue-collar musician, attributes the start of her musical career to the death of her grandfather, which prompted her to write her first original song "Sunshine".
 She says she first began writing and playing music to process her feelings but now uses her music to "serve her listeners and audience".
 Her first show was at Durty Jake's bar in Kona, Hawaii.
 While there, she joined the rap and hip-hop group Soul Chronicle, and toured the Hawaiian Islands, as well as mainland China.
 Her connection with Soul Chronicle led to her recording with another hip-hop group, The S.O.G.
 Crew.

 In 2009, Rae was chosen to play at the grand opening of JetBlue's JFK Airport terminal as the grand prize winner of a competition from OurStage.

 Sarah McLachlan and Terry McBride chose Rae as their featured local talent for Lilith Fair 2010 in Clarkston, Michigan, at the DTE Energy Music Theater.
 Rae won this opportunity through OurStage.
 Rae has been described as "a musician that has matured within every release, while still being true to herself."

 Since becoming affiliated with NACA in 2011 Rae has been chosen as a showcasing artist four times: Northern Plains 2011, Mid-West 2012, Mid-America 2012, and Northern Plains 2013.

 In 2015, Rae and fellow musician Heath McNease formed the group Pen Pals, subsequently touring and releasing albums under the moniker.

 Rae is signed to SESAC (IPI #00607322083) and publishes her music under Jetty Rae LLC (IPI #00677859763).

 Influences

 In an AnnArbor.com news article, Rae's musical influences include Lauryn Hill, Brandi Carlile, and Eva Cassidy.
-One reviewer compared her voice to those of Norah Jones and Amy Winehouse Rae's style has been compared to a female verion of Jack Johnson, while others have noted her similarity to Jennifer Knapp.
+One reviewer compared her voice to those of Norah Jones and Amy Winehouse Rae's style has been compared to a female version of Jack Johnson, while others have noted her similarity to Jennifer Knapp.
 In addition to those noted above, Rae cites her influences as Mariah Carey, Damien Rice and Whitney Houston.
 Categorically, her music has been described as "typically good-natured acoustic pop".

 Situationally, Rae cites her living in her renovated Airstream caravan as a major influence as well as "everyday hopes and heartbreak".